 This piece was written in Rhinebeck, New York on 16 July 2015, and I am finally getting around to posting it now, a year from Friday, as it were.
 Some of the delay was certainly due to my being away from home and my computer.
 But when I did get back there was a degree of hesitation because my subject matter was outside the realm of music, and I recognized how unconventional my views were.
 Rereading my piece a year later, I realized how much in agreement I still was in both heart and mind.
 This favorite quote from Yeats is recalled: “I hate reasonable people the activity of their brains sucks up all the blood out of their hearts.
 I was once afraid of turning out reasonable myself.
 The only business of the head in the world is to bow a ceaseless obeisance to the heart.”

 © 2016 Michael Robinson All rights reserved

 Postlude: After sending this essay to some leading literary figures, Bob Dylan won the Nobel Prize for Literature on October 13, 2016.
-Just a coincidence, no doubtin', but after I wrote about Ad Reinhardt there were some changes made.
+Just a coincidence, no doubt, but after I wrote about Ad Reinhardt there were some changes made.